SimbaBlock/slppp/slppp-message.md

 </table>

 <sup>1.
 The lockscript can be any valid script combination.
-GROUP lockscript are the same means</sup>
+GROUP Message's lockscript is the same means</sup>

 ### GROUP - Group Message Transaction Outputs